guillaumevd/lap-counter/README.md

 ## Configuration

 To configure the application, update the `config.json` file with the desired settings.
 Here's an example configuration:
+To access the `config.json` you need to right click on the Lap-Counter.exe, choose: open file location and go to the config folder.

 ```json
 {